 Knowle and Totterdown Local History Society

-Earlier this year Cleve House School celebrated its 80th birthday and through the popular local community news paper, South Bristol Voice, invited local people to join their celebrations.
+2018 saw Cleve House School's 80th birthday and through the popular local community news paper, South Bristol Voice, invited local people to join their celebrations.
 Shirley and I, as past pupils and intrigued to see how things had changed, reserved places at their birthday party which was to include a tour round the school.

 We were met by the new Head, Craig Wardle, and soon allotted to our host for the afternoon, Freddy, a fine young man from year 6.
 We’d hardly started when we bumped into Peter Cleave, another of our K&T crowd with Cleve House School links so we joined forces and followed Freddy in a wonderful tour of the school.